tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 visual art has been representational, while music is - due to its being invisible - by its very nature quite abstract.

 This is the path I found myself on when I first learned about Mondrian.
-To help people in a similar position understand the painters of the early 20th centure, in light of more modern popular music, I have written a [series of articles](https://medium.com/@tomwhartung/music-meaning-and-modern-art-part-1-of-3-84fe10f480a2) about this on [medium.com](https://medium.com/).
+To help people in a similar position understand the painters of the early 20th century, in light of more modern popular music, I have written a [series of articles](https://medium.com/@tomwhartung/music-meaning-and-modern-art-part-1-of-3-84fe10f480a2) about this on [medium.com](https://medium.com/).